Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

 For a segment we distinguish two situations (see again Figure~\ref{fig:parts}): \begin{itemize} \item \textbf{Ears:} if the endpoints of the segment belong to the same side of $R$ ($H_t$, $V_r$, $H_b$, or $V_l$).

-\item \textbf{Lines:} if the endpoints of the segment belong to opposite sides of $R$ ($H_t$ and $H_b$, or $V_l$ and $V_r$).

-\end{itemize} We analogously define $A$-ears, $B$-ears and $A$-lines, $B$-lines.
+\item \textbf{Lines:} if the endpoints of the segment belong to opposite sides of $R$ ($H_t$ and $H_b$, or $V_l$ and $V_r$). \end{itemize} We analogously define $A$-ears, $B$-ears and $A$-lines, $B$-lines.
 Let $D$ be a disc of $T$ bounded by exactly two $A$-lines and two loop intervals belonging to opposite loops $H'_t$ and $H'_b$.
 We call $D$ \emph{$A$-regular} and its boundary loop intervals are called \emph{ends} of $D$.
 A toroidal cycle $C$ is called \emph{$A$-regular toroidal cycle} if all its $A$-segments are $A$-lines.
 We define \emph{$B$-regular disc} and \emph{$B$-regular toroidal cycle} analogously.
 For instance, in Figure~\ref{fig:parts}, the cycle is $B$-regular but not $A$-regular (because there are two $A$-segments which are ears).
 The cycle $C$ is called \emph{regular}, if it is both $A$-regular and $B$-regular.

-A toroidal system $(R, N, \{A, B\}, M_{A,B}, C, O(C), O(R))$ is called \emph{consistent}, if the following properties hold:
+A toroidal system $(R, N, \{A, B\}, \calP_{A,B}, C, O(C), O(R))$ is called \emph{consistent}, if the following properties hold:

-\hangindent=\parindent \textbf{Segment consistency (S1):} Let $S$ be a segment of $C$ and let $e$ and $e'$ be the edges whose endpoints are incident to the endnodes of $S$.
-Then, $S$ is bi-colored if and only if $|\{e, e'\}\cap M_{A,B}|$ is even.
+\hangindent=\parindent \textbf{Segment consistency (S1):} Let $S$ be a segment of $C$ and let $e$ and $e'$ be the edges whose endpoints are incident to the endvertices of $S$.
+Then, $S$ is bi-colored if and only if $|\{e, e'\}\cap \calP_{A,B}|$ is even.

-\hangindent=\parindent \textbf{Line consistency (L1):} If $L$ is an $A$-line (respectively, $B$-line), then it has its black endnode in $A_t$ and its white endnode in $A_b$ (respectively, black endnode in $B_r$ and its white endnode in $B_l$).
+\hangindent=\parindent \textbf{Line consistency (L1):} If $L$ is an $A$-line (respectively, $B$-line), then it has its black endvertex in $A_t$ and its white endvertex in $A_b$ (respectively, black endvertex in $B_r$ and its white endvertex in $B_l$).

-\textbf{Ear consistency:} Every ear $E$ is mono-chromatic and satisfies: \begin{myquote} \textbf{Condition (E1):} If $E$'s endnodes are in $A_t$ (respectively, $B_r$), then their color is black, otherwise their color is white.
+\textbf{Ear consistency:} Every ear $E$ is mono-chromatic and satisfies: \begin{myquote} \textbf{Condition (E1):} If $E$'s endvertices are in $A_t$ (respectively, $B_r$), then their color is black, otherwise their color is white.

-\item \textbf{Condition (E2):} If $D$ is the open disc of $T$ bounded by the $A$-ear (respectively, $B$-ear) $E$ and the loop-interval between $E$'s endnodes, then $E$'s endnodes are black if and only if $D$ contains an odd number of endpoints of elements of $O(R)\cup O(C)\cup M_{A,B}$.
+\item \textbf{Condition (E2):} If $D$ is the open disc of $T$ bounded by the $A$-ear (respectively, $B$-ear) $E$ and the loop-interval between $E$'s endvertices, then $E$'s endvertices are black if and only if $D$ contains an odd number of endpoints of elements of $O(R)\cup O(C)\cup \calP_{A,B}$. \end{myquote}